CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 ![](jpg/case2.JPG)

 #### The logic behind dealing with geom to be trimmed
 To explain some logic used in the function `gis._centreline_case2()`.
 The part of the code used particularly to match/trim geometry can be found [here](sql/function-centreline_case2.sql#L124-L175). `pgrout_centreline` is used as the baseline and then centreline is added or trimmed where applicable according to the bylaws.
 If addition of centrelines is needed, then `ST_Union` is used (see A1 & A2); if subtraction/trimming of centrelines is needed, then `ST_Difference` is used (see B1 & B2).
+The only difference between A1 and A2 is the draw direction and the same goes for B1 and B2.

 The image below shows the four possible cases (A1, A2, B1 and B2)
 ![image](https://user-images.githubusercontent.com/54872846/77707649-284df380-6f9c-11ea-9509-b0db0cdf24c5.png)